 Eleanor Thomas Elliott Prizes (1973)

-Two prizes to juniors chosen by the Honors Committee from among the five most academically outstanding students in the class based upon overall academic record, integrity, and good citizenship in the College.
+Awarded to two students in the Junior Class, as chosen by the Honors Committee from among the five students with the highest grade point averages in the Class.
+Rigor of academic record, integrity, and good citizenship are considered.

 Katherine Reeve Girard Prize (1964)